Szymon-Michalak/iOS-Resources/blog/WhatIsOptionalChaining.md

 :::

 Optional chaining is a convenient way of unwrapping multiple `Optional` properties sequentially.
-If any of the `Optional` values in theexpression resolve tonil, the entire expression will resolve tonil.
+If any of the `Optional` values in the expression resolve to `nil`, the entire expression will resolve to `nil`.

-Consider the following expression involving multipleOptionalproperties:
+Consider the following expression involving multiple `Optional` properties:
 ```swift
 user?.isAdmin?.isActive
 ```